 The Use of Plastic in Bottle Closures

 Plastic is also extremely versatile, creating a variety of shapes.
-Polypropylene and polyethylene are among the most popular and durable plastics that can be used to create an air-tight seal, preventing any stored products from leaking.
+Polypropylene and polyethene are among the most popular and durable plastics that can be used to create an air-tight seal, preventing any stored products from leaking.

 Most plastic bottle caps are also designed to be highly reusable and recyclable, making them ideal for sustainable businesses.